x1a7x/x1a7x/README.md

 -----------------------------------------------------------
 -----------------------------------------------------------
 -----------------------------------------------------------
-PHP is a mind virus.
-JS is not secure.
-GO is okay but RUST is superior so why bother with GO?
  Rust does EVERYTHING- any type of app and it is objectively superior in many different ways.
 If an objectively better lang is pooped out by AI, i will gladly use it.
 Till then-, today, Rust is god.
 -----------------------------------------------------------
 -----------------------------------------------------------
 -----------------------------------------------------------